 The SOA and Local SMS associations are viewed to be permanent connections by the NPAC SMS.
 Thus when the association is broken for any reason, the system connecting to the NPAC SMS must assume responsibility to recover and resynchronize themselves with the NPAC SMS.
 One association should be established for recovery and no other associations should be established in normal mode until recovery is complete.

 During the recovery processing, other messages may be generated at the NPAC SMS that are intended for the recovering SOA or LSMS.
 These messages are queued on the NPAC SMS until the SOA or LSMS finishes the recovery process and sends an lnpRecoveryComplete action to the NPAC SMS.
-Additionally, during the recovery process, the “x by y” retry functionality (where “x” is the number of attempts, and “y” is the interval in number of minutes in between attempts) continues on the NPAC SMS, but message sending is suspended to the SOA or LSMS, and the retry attempts counter is not decremented, as long as the SOA or LSMS is still in recovery mode.
-Therefore, a Subscription Version could stay in a “sending” status for a period of time longer than expected, since the retry logic will not transition the status to “partial failure” or “failed” as long as a Service Provider is in recovery mode.
+Additionally, during the recovery process, the “x by y” retry functionality (where “x” is the number of attempts, and “y” is the interval in number of minutes in between attempts) continues on the NPAC SMS as normal, andthe retry logic will transition the status to “partial failure” or “failed” even if the Service Provider is in recovery mode.

 [snip]